 Dividend income is reflected in "revenue-other" on the consolidated statements of operations.
 Interest income includes accretion or amortization of any discount or premium arising at acquisition of the related debt security.
 Securities transactions and the related revenue and expenses are recorded on a "trade date" basis.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)

 See Notes 6 and 7 for additional information regarding the Company's investments.